SCATTER Common Envelope Formalism for Triples: Acknowledgements

 \section{Acknowledgements}

 The authors thank Yan Gao for discussions.
 RD and CK also thank Matthias Kruckow and Patrick Neunteufel for discussions.
 R.D. acknowledges support from the National Science Foundation, through NSF AST-2009520.
 C.K. acknowledges funding from the UK Science and Technology Facility Council through grant ST/Y001443/1.
+We thank the referee, Jakob Stegmann, for helpful comments.